hqqxyy/Context-Aware-Matting/README.md

-### Inference codes of Context-aware Image Matting for Simultaneous Foreground and Alpha Estimation
+# Inference codes of Context-aware Image Matting for Simultaneous Foreground and Alpha Estimation

-This is the official codes for the paper context-aware image matting for simultaneous foreground and alpha estimation.
+This is the official inference codes of [paper](https://arxiv.org/abs/1909.09725).

 ## Environments
 System: Ubuntu